chrisfmontes/EEOB563_S19FinalProject/README.md

 # Comparing the evolution of three main components of the TORC1 complex in plants.
-Analysis of their target motifs for BIN2 kinase-mediated phosphorylation
+Conservation analysis of their target motifs for BIN2 kinase-mediated phosphorylation

 ### Author: Christian Montes-Serey
 ### EEOB563 Final Project